HL7/cql/input/pages/09-b-cqlreference.md

 'T14:30:00.0-07:00' // 2:30PM Mountain Standard (GMT-7:00)
 ```

-For specific semantics for each conversion, refer to the <<03-developersguide.adoc#explicit-conversion,explicit conversion>> operator documentation.
+For specific semantics for each conversion, refer to the [explicit conversion](03-developersguide.adoc#explicit-conversion) operator documentation.

 ### Descendents